ANSHVIVEKMALHOTRA/Miniproject-HEATWATCH/README.md

 ## Abstract
 <details>
-The Temperature Monitoring System is a digital project designed to measure and monitor temperature levels in real-time.
-This system uses digital sensors, microcontrollers, and display units to collect, process, and display temperature data.
+The Temperature Monitoring System is a digital project designed to measure and monitor the moving average of temperature levels in real-time.
+This system uses digital sensors, display units to collect, process, and display temperature data.
 It can be used in labs after some advancedments.
-It oĊers a practical application for various industries, including environmental monitoring, healthcare, and industrial control.
+It offers a practical application for various industries, including environmental monitoring, healthcare, and industrial control.
 The project involves the integration of a temperature sensor, counter IC, flip-flops, logic gates, a 7-segment LED display, and power supply components on a breadboard or PCB.
-It performs various tasks like it records and monitors temperature, it gives a security alarm when Temperature reaches extremes.
+It performs various tasks: it records and monitors temperature, it gives a security alarm when Temperature reaches extremes.
 It displays the Temperature in both Celcius and Fahrenheit.
 It also displays the average Temperature over 24hrs.